IBM/aspera-cli/README.md

 For such integration cases, e.g. performing operations and transfer to aspera products, it is preferred to use [Aspera APIs](https://ibm.biz/aspera_api):

 * Product APIs (REST) : e.g. AoC, Faspex, node
-* Transfer SDK : with gRPC interface and laguage stubs (C, C++, Python, .NET/C#, java, ruby, etc...)
+* Transfer SDK : with gRPC interface and language stubs (C, C++, Python, .NET/C#, java, ruby, etc...)

 Using APIs (application REST API and transfer SDK) will prove to be easier to develop and maintain.